CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 /// type=MS, answer=[3,4]

-In `student.php`, what values are passed to the positional placeholders on line 12?
+In `student.php`, which arguments represent the values that are passed to the positional placeholders `?` on line 12?

 - `1`